 Being a Friend to the Terminally Ill

 One of the central tenets of our ministry is to “be there” when someone is in need.
-When a person is gravely ill or dying, it becomes especially important for friends and family to be present with them.
+When a person is terminally ill, it becomes especially important for friends and family to be present with them.
 Death and dying is a difficult subject for many people; so, the journey of the dying can be a very lonely one.

 If you know someone who has a terminal illness, please reach out to them.
 It means more than you realize.
 Even if you are far away, you can still provide comfort through calls, cards, emails or texts.